-The Operating and Technical Assistance costs of the Africa Cogen Centre (1) are expected to be provided by the GEF (2) and potentially by other co-funders (3).
+The Operating and Technical Assistance costs of the AFREPREN/FWD Regional Cogen Centre (1) are expected to be provided by the GEF (2) and potentially by other co-funders (3).

-One of the activities of the Africa Cogen Centre is to identify potential cogeneration projects in the industries that generate their own biomass residues which can be used as fuel.
-This pipeline of cogeneration projects (4) will be assisted by the experts in the Africa Cogen Centre through the conduct of Pre-Feasibility/Feasibility Studies, project structuring, and other forms of advice and services.
-The services to be provided by the Africa Cogen Centre for each project will be valued in monetary terms.
-During the first few years of the Cogen for Africa Project implementation, the services of the Africa Cogen Centre will be provided for free, while the costs incurred outside these services will be covered by the Project Development Companies (5) or by the project owners in the different industrial sectors.
-Towards the middle and end of the 6-year Project implementation, the Project Development Companies will be required to pay a portion of the value of the services provided by the Africa Cogen Centre.
-The percentage of the contribution by the Project Development Companies will gradually increase to 100 % at the completion of the Cogen for Africa Project as part of the plan for the Project's sustainability.
+One of the activities of the Regional Cogen Centre is to identify potential cogeneration projects in the industries that generate their own biomass residues which can be used as fuel.
+This pipeline of cogeneration projects (4) will be assisted by the experts in the Regional Cogen Centre through the conduct of Pre-Feasibility/Feasibility Studies, project structuring, and other forms of advice and services.
+The services to be provided by the Regional Cogen Centre for each project will be valued in monetary terms.
+During the first few years of the Cogen for Africa Project implementation, the services of the Regional Cogen Centre will be provided for free, while the costs incurred outside these services will be covered by the Project Development Companies (5) or by the project owners in the different industrial sectors.
+Towards the fourth year of project implementation, the Project Development Companies will be required to pay a portion of the value of the services provided by the Regional Cogen Centre.
+The percentage of the contribution by the Project Development Companies as well as any grants/technical assistance (TA) financing that is mobilized, will gradually increase to 100 % at the completion of the Cogen for Africa Project as part of the plan for the Project's sustainability.

 At this stage of project concept formulation and preparation, it is expected that some cogeneration projects will progress to a stage where more advanced project development efforts are required, while others will need further investigations or stimuli before proceeding into the next stage.
-The projects that proceed to the more advanced stage of project development will be assisted further by the Africa Cogen Centre in order to bring them to a level where they can be considered bankable projects (6).
-For the sake of determining the appropriate efforts and support mechanisms to be provide to projects, the pipeline of bankable projects will be categorized according to the size of the projects.
-Projects that have total project costs of 5.0 million US dollars or less will be categorized as small-scale projects, while projects with total project costs of more than 5.0 million US dollars will be considered large-scale projects.
-During this stage, the different sources of funds and financing mechanisms (7) will be matched with the requirements of this pipeline of bankable projects.
-By conducting initial due diligence on the projects and assisting them in preparing bankable proposals/documentation, it is expected that the development and financing costs of the projects will be reduced, the time to reach financial closure will be shortened and the confidence of the financing institutions to lend to the projects will be enhanced.
-The projects that will reach financial closure will be designated as Full Scale Promotion Projects (8).
+The projects that proceed to the more advanced stage of project development will be assisted further by the AFREPREN/FWD Regional Cogen Centre in order to bring them to a level where they can be considered bankable projects (6).
+For the sake of determining the appropriate efforts and support mechanisms to be provide to project, the pipeline of bankable projects will be categorized according to the size of the projects.
+Projects that have total project costs of 5.0 million US dollars or less will be categorized as small-scale projects, while projects with total project costs of funds and financing mechanisms (7) will be matched with the requirements of this pipeline of bankable projects.
+By conducting initial due diligence on the projects and assisting them in preparing bankable proposals/documentation, it is expected that the development and financing costs of the projects will be reduced, the time to reach financial closure will be shortened and the confidence of the financing institutions to lend to the projects (8).
 These Full Scale Promotion Projects are expected to be implemented in the different industries in different countries and will be used as showcases of efficient and modern cogeneration systems in the African region (9).